Women in the United States Army: Pre-World War I

 A few women fought in the Army in the American Revolutionary War while disguised as men.
-Deborah Sampson fought until her sex was discovered and she was discharged, and Sally St. Clare died in the war.
-Anna Maria Lane joined her husband in the Army, and by the time of the Battle of Germantown, she was wearing men's clothes.
-According to the Virginia General Assembly, "in the revolutionary war, in the garb, and with the courage of a soldier, [Lane] performed extraordinary military services, and received a severe wound at the battle of Germantown."
+Deborah Sampson fought until her sex was discovered and she was discharged, and Sally St. Clair died in the war.
+Anna Maria Lane joined her husband in the Army; her pension notes that she was given $100 a year for life in recognition of the fact that she, "in the Revolutionary War, performed extraordinary military services at the Battle of Germantown, in the garb, and with the courage of a soldier."

 The number of women soldiers in the American Civil War is estimated at between 400 and 750, although an accurate count is impossible because the women again had to disguise themselves as men.

 Dr. Mary Edwards Walker became the first female surgeon in the US Army when she was appointed as Assistant Surgeon of the 52nd Ohio Infantry serving in the Battles of First Bull Run, Fredericksburg, Chattanooga, and Chickamauga.
 Walker was also the first and to this day the only woman to ever receive the Medal of Honor.

 The United States established the Army Nurse Corps as a permanent part of the Army in 1901; the Corps was all-female until 1955.

 World War I

 Approximately 21,000 women served in the Army Nurse Corps during World War I. In 1917 World War I Army nurses Clara Ayres and Helen Wood became the first female members of the U.S. military killed in the line of duty.
 They were killed on May 20, 1917, while with Base Hospital #12 aboard USS Mongolia en route to France.
 The ship's crew fired the deck guns during a practice drill, and one of the guns exploded, spewing shell fragments across the deck and killing Nurses Ayres and Wood.

+Hello Girls was the colloquial name for American female switchboard operators in World War I, formally known as the Signal Corps Female Telephone Operators Unit; during World War I, these switchboard operators were sworn into the U.S. Army Signal Corps.
+However, not until 1978 did Congress approve veteran status/honorable discharges for the remaining Hello Girls.
+The Hello Girls were created in 1917 due to a call by General John J. Pershing to improve the worsening state of communications on the Western front.
+Applicants had to be bilingual in English and French to ensure that orders would be heard by anyone.
+Over 7,000 women applied, but only 450 women were accepted.
+Many of these women were former switchboard operators or employees at telecommunications companies.